 Industrial training module simulation typically involves real-time user interactions, heavy graphics and complex analytics which requires more memory and greater CPU-GPU processing power and speed to deliver the minimum fps and resolution.
 In order to deliver the optimal performance on resolution, FPS, latency, physics simulations, fluid simulations, realistic lighting calculations etc., definitely an external workstation is needed to power the VR headset.

 Standalone VR devices currently in the market do not possess the required processing power to meet performance criteria and specifications of high quality VR.

 As explained above, standalone devices such as Oculus Quest would not be able to meet the demanding requirements of industrial simulations.
-For such applications more powerful PCs would be required.
+For such applications and similar virtual content, more powerful PCs would be required.

 Unfortunately, the answer is “Yes”.
 The two major factors affecting cloud VR are Network Speed & Latency which the current 4G lacks to meet the minimum specifications.
 Please note, apart from 5G network & infrastructure, one also needs a 5G supported VR device which is expected to be launched only in 2021.
 If you are interested in knowing more, here are the detailed calculations & facts comparisons.

 Bandwidth: VR video with separate full HD displays for left & right eye has effectively 2.6 million pixels (1080pix X 1200pix X 2 displays) which needs a download-throughput of 100-150mbps @ 90fps.